fireblocks/hbar-fireblocks-sdk/README.md

 # Fireblocks Hedera SDK Client and Signer

-This repo contains an implementation of an hedera Client that is used for signing operations with the Fireblocks SDK.
+This repo contains an implementation of a Hedera Client that is used for signing operations with the Fireblocks SDK.
 The implementation in this repo follows [HIP-338](https://hips.hedera.com/hip/hip-338).<br/>
 **The implementation is a wrapper for Raw Signing**, handling all the raw signing calls required to abstract it and make for an easy and seamless integration with Fireblocks and the Hedera SDK